registered patent attorney,

 Combined with the rigorous litigation training about which Baylor Law School is legendary, I developed into a "first-chair" (lead counsel) Patent, Trademark and Trade Secret ("IP") litigator, with clients and cases throughout the United States.

-After stints in multple cities, incuding as a Partner in the once-famed Washington, D.C. lawfirm of Patton Boggs, I now serve as the Practice Group Leader of the Gray Reed firm (www.grayreed.com), with offices in Houston, Dallas and Waco.
-The combination my law practice (mostly IP prosecution and litigation), my consulting and mediation practices (limited to patent mediation and trademark mediation), and my on-going "give-back" to Baylor occupy most of my professional and personal time, though the time saved by my piloting myself to all of my destinations still allows me a rich family and social life.
+After stints in multple cities, incuding as a Partner in the once-famed Washington, D.C. lawfirm of Patton Boggs, I now serve as Managing Partner of the new Waco, Texas office of Munck, Wilson & Mandela, LLP (www.munckwilson.com), with a focus on IP litigation.
+The firm also has other offices throughout the U.S. The combination my law practice (mostly IP prosecution and litigation), my consulting and mediation practices (limited to patent mediation and trademark mediation), and my on-going "give-back" to Baylor occupy most of my professional and personal time, though the time saved by my piloting myself to all of my destinations still allows me a rich family and social life.